NicolasRochat/NicolasRochat.github.io/index.md

 ## Motivation

 Breweries are becoming more and more popular nowadays, each of them proposing beers with unique flavors.
 Appreciated by casual beer drinkers and craft beer enthusiasts, beers happen to be a thriving market.
 A rising amount of new breweries have emerged in the last decades.
-The choice of location of the brewery is a significant step when starting a brewery.
+When starting a brewery, the choice of location of the brewery is a significant step.
 There are several factors to consider when choosing a location for a brewery such as the access to raw materials (water, hops, barley, and yeast), the proximity to customers, zoning laws and regulations, costs of renting or buying property, and competition with other breweries.

 ## Goal

-The goal of this project is to give tools for brewers to help them to choose the location of their future brewery.
+Throughout this project, we will try to give some tools for brewers to help them to choose the location of their future brewery.

 ## Research questions